josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 can make it easy to catch tricky browser compatibility issues.

 ### Using the MessageBus in Your Application
-**Note**: If you want to pass custom messages between the UI and WebWorker, it's recommended you use the [MessageBroker](#using-the-messagebroker-in-your-application).
+**Note**: If you want to pass custom messages between the UI and WebWorker, it is recommended you use the [MessageBroker](#using-the-messagebroker-in-your-application).
 However, if you want to control the messaging protocol yourself you can use the MessageBus directly.